 - Slowly, rotate back to your starting position.

 - Perform 10 repetitions per side.
 Hold each rep for one breath.

 What’s your sport of choice?
 Our talented team of personal trainers will create a specialized program to help you prepare and train to improve your performance and help reduce your risk of injury.
-And with our medically-based fitness assessment, you can be assured you’ll get the most out of your personal training program.
+Work towards your fitness goals in the convenience and safety of your home or office with Virtual Personal Training.